-DePauw’s new Writing Associates work with students in courses across the curriculum.
+Writing Associates are peer tutors who work with students in courses across the curriculum with the goal of creating a community of writers.

-Working with students one-on-one and in small groups, a Writing Associate may
+Working with students one-on-one and in small groups, Writing Associates

 - facilitate peer review groups inside or outside of class;